native-api/cpython/Doc/library/tkinter.rst

 Then any change to the information in the widget will update the variable, and vice versa.

 .. class:: Variable(master=None, value=None, name=None)

    Base class that wraps a Tcl global variable of an arbitrary type.

-   No processing is done on get and set values except the usual :ref:`tcl types` convertion.
+   No processing is done on getting and setting values except the usual :ref:`tcl types <tcl-types>` convertion.

-   *master* is a :class:`Tk` or :class:`Widget` that specifies which Tcl interpreter instance to create the variable in.
+   *master* is a :class:`BaseWidget` that specifies which Tcl interpreter instance to create the variable in.
 If omitted, the :ref:`default root <default-root>` is used.

    *value* is an optional initial value.
 If not, an empty string is used.

    *name* is an optional Tcl name for the variable.
 For instance, this allows to use an existing variable.
 If not specified, an autogenerated name is used.

    .. method:: __str__()

    Returns the underlying Tcl variable's name.

+   ?Not an official promise (it's primarily needed to be able to pass Variable to getvar/setvar and wait_variable)

    .. method:: get()
    .. method:: set(value)

    Read or write the underlying Tcl variable.

    .. method:: trace_add(mode, callback)

       Define a trace callback for the variable.

       Delegates to `trace add variable <https://tcl.tk/man/tcl8.6/TclCmd/trace.htm#M14>`_.

       *mode* is one of ``"read"``, ``"write"``, ``"unset"``, or a list or